 Sir John Lister-Kaye founded Aigas Field Centre over 40 years ago.
 For more information click here.

 A local girl, Lucy’s mother was a Mackintosh of Moy.
 She runs the household at Aigas, as well as hosting and planning all menus for Aigas guests.
 In between times she is very active in fundraising for the Highland Hospice and acts as the organiser for Scotland’s Gardens in the Highlands.
 Her passion is the garden; she has created the Aigas gardens single-handed (with engineering support from John) and continues to extend them year on year.

-Daughter of John and Lucy, Hermione recently returned home with her boyfriend Greg.
+Daughter of John and Lucy, Hermione returned home with her husband, Greg, four years ago.
 She spent an idyllic childhood at Aigas exploring the estate on her Highland pony.
 After studying History of Art at university, Hermione went straight to work as a journalist at the Telegraph Magazine in London and then Scottish Field in Edinburgh.
 She still writes freelance when she can find the time.

-New to the Aigas team, Greg swapped the green and pleasant lands of East Sussex for a life in the Highlands.
-With an extensive background in property, he now manages the Aigas estate and its infrastructure.
-Greg is an avid rugby fan, having played for Harlequins in his younger years, and he is always ready for a good old rugby chat.
+Greg swapped the green and pleasant lands of East Sussex for a life in the Highlands.
+After leaving university Greg moved to London and joined Foxtons where he built up an extensive background in property, he now manages the Aigas estate and its infrastructure.
+Greg is an avid rugby fan, having played for Harlequins in his younger years.

 After a PhD in Ecology at the University of Aberdeen, a career in environmental education seemed like an excellent way of escaping the desk-bound world of academia.
 She hopes to encourage people of all ages, abilities and backgrounds to look at the world around them in more detail.
 Chloe manages the Education Team and provides as many people as possible with the opportunity to learn outdoors.